New Media Communications (NMC)

 Examines common ways media is used to deceive, and how media scholars and creators can avoid falling prey to spinners, platformed prevaricators, and purveyors of "fake news" using knowledge of production techniques, logic, and other skills.

-NMC 342, INTRODUCTION TO PUBLIC RELATIONS, 3 Credits
+NMC 342, +INTRODUCTION TO PUBLIC RELATIONS, 3 Credits

-Prerequisite: NMC 101 with D- or better or NMC 101H with D- or better or COMM 111 with D- or better or COMM 111H with D- or better or COMM 111Z with D- or better or COMM 111HZ with D- or better
+Prerequisite: NMC 101 with C- or better or NMC 101H with C- or better or COMM 111Z with C- or better or COMM 111HZ with C- or better or COMM 111 with C- or better or COMM 111H with C- or better and (COMM 321 (may be taken concurrently) [C-] or NMC 260 (may be taken concurrently) [C-])

 Equivalent to: COMM 342